bush

 What should I wear/bring?

 Comfortable walking or running shoes with good grip are recommended.
-For bush events running gear such as a tee shirt and shorts is OK for Very Easy or Easy courses.
-Loose trousers, tights or shorts and long socks or gaiters are recommended for leg protection on Moderate or Hard courses that venture off the tracks.
-Normal running gear is fine for Street and Urban events.
+For bush events a tee shirt and shorts are fine for Very Easy or Easy courses.
+Loose trousers, tights or shorts with long socks or gaiters are recommended for leg protection on Moderate or Hard courses that venture off the tracks.
+Normal running/walking gear is fine for Street and Urban events.

 Bring your water bottle for hydrating before and after.
-In warmer weather you may want to carry water with you on your course.

 If you have a compass you can bring it but don't buy one without advice as there are models specifically for orienteering.

-For Street and BOSS mountain bike events you will need a smartphone loaded with the MapRun app.
 MTBO requires a bike in good order, helmet, water bottle and ideally a handle-bar mounted mapboard (available for hire).

 Where do I buy a map?